knative-extensions/eventing-kafka/test/README.md

 ./test/e2e-tests.sh --run-tests --skip-teardowns
 ```

+Note that local clusters often do not have the resources to run 12 parallel tests (the default) as the
+tests each tend to create their own namespaces and dispatchers which require a number of cluster resources.
+For example, a local Docker cluster with 4 CPUs and 8 GB of RAM will probably be able to handle 6 at maximum.
+Be sure to adequately set the MAX_PARALLEL_TESTS variable before running this script on a local cluster.

 >Remember to provide the `kn-eventing-test-pull-secret` K8S Secret as described
 >in [Private Docker Repositories](#private-docker-repositories) when using an existing cluster.